DamianMorozov/DevManuals/README.md

-# DevManuals
-Developer manuals in Russian
+# Developer manuals in Russian